More rain expected across region as new storm arrives

+REGION — A strong Pacific storm is moving into Southern California today, bringing strong winds and heavy rains before daybreak, the possibility of power outages and raising high surf warnings in coastal areas in San Diego County.

+Light to moderate rain fell across most of the Southland Wednesday as residents braced for the brunt of the “bomb cyclone” moving across the state, with forecasters saying the full force of the storm should hit San Diego County early Thursday morning.

-REGION — A powerful storm was making its way toward the San Diego area today, with showers expected to continue sporadically into Thursday followed by much heavier downpours.
+Showers are expected to continue sporadically into Thursday, followed by much heavier downpours.

 “Widespread moderate to heavy rain looks likely across northern areas, with slightly less accumulations for areas farther south,” according to the National Weather Service.